maikkrs/C/HW/PIA/readme.md

 ## What does the program need to do?

 * Give four options:
-      *register a student
+              * register a student.
-      *remove a student
+              * remove a student.
-      *view earnings on a specific day
+              * show earnings on a specific day.
-      *view days off
+              * show days and hours that are still free.

 ## Discord

 <a href="https://ibb.co/tPfKbsF"><img src="https://i.ibb.co/DgXW7CT/Captura-de-pantalla-2021-05-13-112324.png" alt="Captura-de-pantalla-2021-05-13-112324" border="0"></a>